ethereum-optimism/optimism/specs/guaranteed-gas-market.md

 require(now_bought_gas < MAX_RESOURCE_LIMIT)

 pack_and_store(now_basefee, now_bought_gas, now_num)
 ```

-### Exponent Based Fee Reduction

-When there are stretches where no deposits are executed on L1, the basefee should be decaying, but
-is not.
-If there is the case that the basefee spiked, this mechanism is needed to enable a more
-accurate decay.
-It uses exponentiation to run in constant (relative to the number of missed blocks)
-gas.

-The current loop based approach will always converge in no more than 12 steps, however it is possible
-to go to a loopless form (with slightly more error), but adpoting a fixed point exponentiation
-algorithm.

 ## Rationale for burning L1 Gas

-If we collect ETH directly we need to add the payable selector.
-Some projects are not able to do
+If we collect ETH directly to pay for L2 gas, every (indirect) caller of the deposit function will need
+to be marked with the payable selector.
+This won't be possible for many existing projects.
+Unfortunately
-this.
-The alternative is to burn L1 gas.
-Unfortunately this is quite wastefull.
-As such, we provide
-two options to buy L2 gas:
+this is quite wasteful.
+As such, we will provide two options to buy L2 gas:

 1. Burn L1 Gas
 2. Send ETH to the Optimism Portal (Not yet supported)

-The payable version (Option 2) will likely have discout applied to it (or conversly, #1 has a
+The payable version (Option 2) will likely have discount applied to it (or conversely, #1 has a
 premium applied to it).

 For the initial release of bedrock, only #1 is supported.